 1852-54 First church services held in slab hut at Magpie Gully.
 This place was east of the Magpie Methodist Church on the old Miners Road.
 A plaque was on the wall of this house up until the 1940s.

 1854 December 3: Eureka rising, a large number of people took refuge from the licence hunters in Magpie Gully.
 Whitehorse lead opened up.

-1854-55 Seige of Sebastopol in Russia, October 9, 1854 to September 18,1855.
-"Sebastopol" was named because of the blasting in the rock at the Frenchmans Lead, it went under the plateau.
+1854-55 Siege of Sebastopol in Russia, October 9, 1854 to September 18,1855.
+Sebastopol was named because of the blasting in the rock at the Frenchmans Lead, it went under the plateau.

 1855-56 Four tent camps within the boundary of Sebastopol.

-1855 "Redan", that locality without a boundary, but, because a part is in Sebastopol, was also named during the sedge of Sebastopol.
+1855 Redan, that locality without a boundary, but, because a part is in Sebastopol, was also named during the siege of Sebastopol.

 1856 May: Cumberland, Durham and Cornish Co, Round Tower Co and United Miners Co began sinking their shafts.
 Cobblers Lead opened up and Cobblers Township established.
 Cobblers was the area surrounding Queen Street.
 Mr John Wall of Sebastopol appointed first mining surveyor on the district goldfields.